Susan TomlinsonIntegrative psychotherapist

 How I work

-We’ll meet for an initial session – it’s really important that you feel we can work well together.
+We’ll have a chat on the phone first so I can hear a little more about you, explain how I work and then meet for an initial session – it’s really important that you feel we can work well together.

 My approach is both collaborative and down to earth and I tailor a bespoke programme using relevant psychotherapy techniques from traditional talking therapies, to the creative imagination, the body and mindfulness techniques.